 - COTTON FABRIC - Buy Christmas patterns or use plain red or green for Christmas colors.
 Keep aside scraps of fabric to appliqué and decorate or buy fat quarters to sew together to make the Santa sack.
 Then there is no harm in upcycling an old pillowcase.
 Another option is buying cheap calico and trying your artistic hand at some fabric painting or using fabric stencils to design a Santa sack.

 - CORD - Look out for a cord in different colors or a pretty ribbon to use for the drawstring.
 The drawstring should be ½" wide or narrower.

 - SAFETY PIN - You need a small safety pin to thread the cord or ribbon through the casing.
 Basic sewing supplies.
 An alternative for threading is a sewing bodkin which is a long tool designed for threading cords and elastic.

 - SEWING SUPPLIES - Threads, needles, scissors, and so on will be used alongside your sewing machine.

 How to Make a Santa Sack Pattern & Tutorial

 Here are the steps by step instructions to cut and sew a simple Santa sack:

 Step 1 - Cut the Fabric for the Christmas Santa Sack

 Cut the fabric to the size you want your Santa sack to be.
-A pillowcase size is a common favorite for this project, but you could go smaller if you wanted.
+A pillowcase size is a common favorite for this project, but you could go smaller.

 - Choose the finished size and add a seam allowance of 1” (2.5cm) to the width and 1.5” (4cm) to the length.
 Cut 2.